 We are currently authorized by our Restated Articles of Incorporation to issue up to 80,000,000 shares of Common Stock.
-As of March 31, 2004, a total of 50,896,911 shares of Common Stock are issued and outstanding.
-In addition, we have reserved for issuance an additional shares of Common Stock for issuance pursuant to our employee benefit plans, and to accommodate the conversion of our Series B Preferred Stock and our outstanding zero coupon senior convertible debt securities.
+As of March 31, 2004, a total of 50,909,641 shares of Common Stock are issued and outstanding.
+In addition, we have reserved for issuance an additional 13,305,129 shares of Common Stock for issuance pursuant to our employee benefit plans and dividend reinvestment plan, and to accommodate the conversion of our outstanding shares of Series B Preferred Stock and our outstanding zero coupon senior convertible debt securities.
 On March 23, 2004, the Board of Directors unanimously approved an amendment to our Restated Articles of Incorporation to increase the number of authorized shares of Common Stock by 80,000,000 from 80,000,000 to 160,000,000 in order to provide us with additional flexibility to meet our corporate objectives.